-Error Code Drive trip?
+Error Code Reason Trip Drive?
 ERROR task?
 Prog Halted?
-39 User program stack overflow Yes No Yes 40 Unknown error - please contact supplier Yes No Yes 41 Parameter does not exist.
+39 User program stack overflow.
+Yes No Yes 40 Unknown error - please contact supplier.
+Yes No Yes 41 Parameter does not exist.
 User has attempted to read or write a non-existent parameter in the DPL program.
 May Yes Yes 42 Attempt to write to a read-only parameter.
 May Yes Yes 43 Attempt to read from a write-only parameter.
 May Yes Yes 44 Parameter value out of range.
 (User has written an illegal value to a parameter within a DPL program.)
-If parameter Pr 81.17 = 0 the value written will be automatically limited and no error will occur.
-May Yes Yes 45 Invalid synchronization modes Yes No Not Run 46 Unused N/A N/A N/A 48 RS485 not in user mode.
-Occurs if user attempts to use a user-mode RS485 DPL command but the RS485 port is not in a user-mode.
-Yes Yes Yes 49 Invalid RS485 configuration.
+If parameter #MM.17=0 the value written will be automatically limited and no error will occur.
+Yes Yes 45 Invalid synchronisation modes.
+Yes No Not Run 46 Unused.
+N/A N/A 48 RS485 not in user mode.
+Occurs if user attempts to use a user-mode RS485 DPL command but the RS485 port is Yes Yes not in a user-mode.
+49 Invalid RS485 configuration.
 For example, invalid mode.
 Yes Yes Yes 50 Maths error - divide by zero or overflow.
-May Yes Yes 51 Array index out of range e.g. arr%[20] where arr% has only been DIMensioned to 19 elements.
+May Yes Yes 51 Array index out of range.
+E.g. arr%[20] where arr% has only been DIMensioned to 19 elements.
 May Yes Yes 52 Control word user trip.
-Instigated by setting the trip bit in the control word Pr 90.11 Yes No No 53 DPL program incompatible with target.
+Instigated by setting the trip bit in the control word #90.11.
+Yes No No 53 DPL program incompatible with target.
 For example, downloading a program compiled for UD70.
 Yes N/A N/A 54 DPL task overrun.
 This occurs if the DPL code within a real-time task (e.g. POS0) cannot be completed in time.
-Use parameter Pr 88.02 to identify the task in which this error occurred.
+Use parameter #88.02 to identify the task in which this error occurred.
 Check that the task scheduling rate is correct and that there are no loops in the task.
 This can also occur as a result of external influences such as a large burst of data coming in over CTNet.
 This problem may be overcome by changing the CTNet priority so that it is lower than the POS tasks.
 This, however, may cause the CTNet task to be starved.
-Refer to parameter Pr 81.44 on page 38 for further information.
-May Yes Yes 55 Invalid encoder configuration.
-Only applies to Yes N/A N/A 56 system file V01.02.01 or earlier.
-Invalid timer unit configuration Yes Yes Yes 50 57 Function block does not exist.
-Yes Yes Not Run
+Refer to parameter Pr 81.44 on page 78 for further information.
+Yes Yes